-DISCOVERING AN ARRANGEMENT OF WORDS deep in the pages of books I am reading has stirred my interest.
+DISCOVERING AN ARRANGEMENT OF WORDS deep in the pages of the books I am reading has stirred my curiosity.
 The words I'm focusing on are those that grab your attention seemingly from nowhere, and often when you least expect it.
 The sensation, "the wow," is the basis for my newest approach in my writing that delves into this phenomenon that delivers both surprise and delight.

 The idea took shape after sharing this observation with my older brother.
 He too is an avid reader.
 A collection of words that come together and make a memorable impression became the source of this shared fascination.
 It is simply a group of words that hits you right between the eyes as they jump from the page.
 The excerpt comes to life and pops with meaning.